HazyResearch/deepdive/examples/spouse_example/plpy_extractor/README-plpy_extractor-docs.md

 - Anything out of functions "init", "run" will not be accepted.
 - In "init", import libraries, specify input variables and return types
 - In "run", write your extractor.
-Return a list containing your results, each item in the list should be a list/tuple of your return types.
+Return **a list** containing your results, each item in the list should be a list/tuple of your return types.
+	- e.g. [[ret1, ret2], [ret1, ret2], ...]

 - Do not print. "print" command is not supported in plpy.
+- Do not reassign input variables in "run" function!
+	- e.g. "input_var = x" is invalid and will cause error!

+The following must be in the same order:
+- SQL input query
+- order to call "ddext.input" function
-- ddext.input: MUST have order
+- order of run() argument list

+The following must be in the same order:
-- ddext.returns: MUST have order
+- order to call "ddext.returns" function
-- run(argument_list): useless
+- In actually returned list, order of each tuple
+- Order of output_relation (and the column NAMES should match names specified in "ddext.returns")

-BUGS / TODOS
+Caveats / TODOS
 ----
-- Cannot include "." in variable name.
-(TO BE FIXED)
-  - a way to fix: enable "." naming in input, but match input with run arguments..
-- Cannot inclide 'AS' in select query (TO BE FIXED)
+- Cannot inclide 'AS' in select query, between SELECT and FROM.
+    - e.g. you cannot "select p1.id as p1_id"!
+    - but you can express most queries without renaming it, and you are able to write "as" after FROM.
+    - All you need to do is: to make sure COLUMN ORDER matches EXTRACTOR INPUT ORDER.

+- Cannot reassign input variables in "run" function.